Town Hall Party: Television program

 From 10:00 p.m. to 1:00 a.m.
 PT on Saturday nights, Los Angeles television station KTTV carried the live Town Hall Party series.

 By September 1953 the show was "a regional NBC TV'er," and "the longest c.&w.
 West Coast TV'er, with net plans in the works.

 The Armed Forces Television Service made 16mm kinescopes of the shows and broadcast them on stations throughout the world, from Greenland to Saudi Arabia to the Canal Zone.
 As the show expanded, new talent joined the cast - with Lefty Frizzell, Skeets McDonald, Dortha Wright, and The Collins Kids being among the most popular.

 Guest stars were plentiful, with an appearance by Gene Autry breaking all attendance records during a 1954 performance.
-Other notable guest stars included Johnny Cash, Eddie Dean, Smiley Burnette, Jimmy Wakely, Sons of the Pioneers and Jim Reeves.
+Other notable guest stars included Johnny Cash, Carl Perkins, Gene Vincent, Eddie Dean, Smiley Burnette, Jimmy Wakely, Eddie Cochran, Sons of the Pioneers and Jim Reeves.

 The 10-piece Town Hall Party band featured Joe Maphis, Merle Travis, superb steel guitarist Marian Hall, Billy Hill and Fiddlin' Kate on violins, PeeWee Adams on drums, Jimmy Pruitt on piano, and other excellent musicians who created a Town Hall Party sound also heard on many country sessions produced by Columbia Records in Hollywood in the 1950s.

 Wagnon's series continued to expand in the 1950s.
 Billed as Town Hall Ranch Party, Sunday afternoon and holiday performances were held outdoors at Sierra Creek Park in the Santa Monica Mountains beginning in the summer of 1955.
 A daily version began airing on another Los Angeles television station.
 Then, in 1957, Wagnon arranged with Screen Gems to film a series of 39 half-hour television shows featuring the Town Hall Party cast.
 A close friend of Art Linkletter, Wagnon had named his series after Linkletter's popular radio/television program, House Party.
 He opted to capitalize on the TV Westerns craze of 1957 by calling the syndicated series, Ranch Party.
 While many traditional country and Western musicians had been mainstays of the radio and television cast for years, the series readily embraced rock ´n roll and enthusiastically presented singers from the new genre.
+Eddie Cochran performed on February 7, 1959.
 Carl Perkins and his combo were brought in to film guest spots on the Screen Gems series, and The Collins Kids were given co-star billing with host Tex Ritter.
 Traditional country entertainers, singing cowboys, and rock singers never shared the spotlight in a more harmonious manner than on the Town Hall Party and syndicated Ranch Party shows.